skcreateslive/SK-Tech-website/README.md

-# Digital Marketing Webaite – SK Tech
+# Digital Marketing Website – SK Tech

 Responsive Website With pages built using HTML, CSS, and JavaScript.